 As a default the display backlight is always on.
-In the automatic mode the backlight stays on for 30 seconds from the last press of any button.
-When pressing any button, the light turns on again.
+In the automatic mode the backlight stays on for 30 seconds from the last press of any key.
+When pressing any key, the light turns on again.

-- 1. Open the Main Menu by pressing any of the ▼ ▲ ◆ arrow buttons. - 2.
-Select Display, press the ▶arrow button. - 3.
-Select Backlight, press the CHANGE button. - 4.
-Select On/Off/Automatic, press the SELECT button. - 5.
-Press EXIT to return to the basic display.
+- 1. Open the Main Menu by pressing any of the arrow buttons. - 2.
+Select Display, press the right arrow button. - 3.
+Select Backlight, press the CHANGE key. - 4.
+Select On/Off/Automatic, press the SELECT key. - 5.
+Press the EXIT key to return to the basic display.